 VA loans are backed by the Department of Veterans Affairs and available to active-duty members and veterans of the U.S. military, as well as members of the National Guard and surviving spouses.
 Cadets, in nearly all military branches, also have VA eligibility.

 U.S. Public Health Service officers and Department of Defense (DOD) officers can also get their shot at a VA mortgage loan.

 VA mortgage loans offer up more forgiving credit qualifications than conventional mortgage loans too.
 The VA and mortgage lenders who specialize in VA loans, understand the challenges that military families often face with deployment and post-deployment.
 Occasional credit lapses are forgiven in many cases.

 Most veterans must complete a minimum term of qualifying active-duty service to be eligible for a VA loan, though this requirement does have a few exceptions.

-The eligibility, in regards to term served, varies based on date served.
+The eligibility, in regards to the term served, varies based on the date served.
 The breakdown of when you served and how long you served is below.

 Must have completed 24 months of continuous service or a full period of at least 90 days during which they were called or ordered to active duty.